 We were also glad be be back in touch with the rest of the world, although it was very peaceful and quiet during the power cut!
 We had no internet, of course, and the cell service was also out.
 Our landline worked the first day, but the second day it didn’t.

+Another storm rolling in over the hills to the west of us.
 We had an interesting experience the week before, also.
 We had helped to organize a meeting here in Cheviot with a speaker from Creation Ministries International.
 We had a barbeque before the meeting; about 50 people came for that, and there were probably about 75 at the meeting itself.
 That was very good, but we also really enjoyed having the speaker, Tas Walker, and his driver in our home for the night.
 Friday morning before they took off for Christchurch, we took them, and a single lady from our church, who also slept here overnight in her van, to Gore Bay.
 We really enjoyed our chance to get to know Tas.